ocaml-sf/learn-ocaml/docs/howto-setup-exercise-development-environment.md

-How to setup your development environment
+How to set up your development environment
 =========================================

-This section explains how to setup a development environment on your local machine.
+This section explains how to set up a development environment on your local machine.
 At the end of this tutorial, you will be able to follow the tutorial `howto-write-an-exercise.md`.
 For the moment, only GNU/Linux and MacOS X are supported.